OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function getCreationSSI(plain)

-**Description**: Determines the String identifier of the KeySSI object employed for instantiating this DSU object.
+<p style='text-align: justify;'><b>Description</b>: Determines the String identifier of the KeySSI object employed for instantiating this DSU object.
 The identifier is returned directly as a plain string of ASCII characters (if the “plain” attribute is set to “true”), or the string is additionally transformed into base-58 encoded symbols (if plain: false).
 Note that calls to getCreationSSI() are handled synchronously.
-Therefore, the method will block until the result is computed.
+Therefore, the method will block until the result is computed.</p>

 Returns the KeySSI instance.